 Weather News

-Henry Elementary School and the nearby Clinton Intermediate School, in the 700 and 800 blocks of South Eighth Street, were in the path of the tornado and sustained minor to moderate damage to their roofs.
+Henry Elementary School and the nearby Clinton Intermediate School, in the 700 and 800 blocks of South Eighth Street, sustained minor to moderate damage to their roofs.

 Cleanup efforts were underway in Clinton, Missouri after a tornado touched down Wednesday in Henry County.
 Crews were sorting through the remains of the storage building located behind American Building Products on South Second Street on Thursday, April 16, 2026.